AtenosFox/AtenosFox/README.md

-# Привет, я Artem 👋
+# Hi, I'm Artem 👋

-Я Data Engineer, специализирующийся на разработке и оптимизации систем обработки данных.
+I'm a Data Engineer specializing in the development and optimization of data processing systems.

-## 🧑‍💻 Обо мне
+## 🧑‍💻 About me

-- 🔭 Сейчас я работаю над проектами, связанными с оптимизацией данных в средах Greenplum и ClickHouse и развитием аналитического хранилища данных.
-- 🌱 Активно изучаю и внедряю инструменты для потоковой передачи данных, такие как Airbyte.
-- 👯 Ищу возможности для сотрудничества в области анализа больших данных и построения pipelines.
-- 🤔 Нуждаюсь в советах по расширению применения DBT в сложных проектах.
-- 💬 Спросите меня о любых аспектах работы с PostgreSQL и Greenplum.
-- 📫 Связаться со мной можно в telegram @AtenosFox.
-- ⚡ Интересный факт: Я увлекаюсь изучением Data Governance, сейчас занимаюсь внедрением DataHub.
+- 🔭 Now I am working on projects related to data optimization in Greenplum and ClickHouse environments and analytical data warehouse development.
+- 🌱 Actively exploring and implementing data streaming tools such as Airbyte.
+- 🤔 Need advice on extending the use of DBT in complex projects.
+- ⚡ Interesting fact: I'm passionate about learning Data Governance, currently working on DataHub implementation.

-## 🛠 Технологии и инструменты
+## 🛠 Technologies and tools

+Translated with DeepL.com (free version)

 ![Airflow](https://img.shields.io/badge/-Airflow-017CEE?style=flat&logo=apache-airflow&logoColor=white)
 ![Airbyte](https://img.shields.io/badge/-Airbyte-007ACC?style=flat&logo=Airbyte&logoColor=white)